top of page

 ________________________________________________________

-5. Video record an excerpt from Whether Men Do Laugh or Weep (Due to Google Classroom February 11, 9pm)
+5. Video record an excerpt from In Virtute Tua (Due to Google Classroom February 9, 9pm)

-Each student will prepare and submit a video recording of an excerpt from "Whether Men Do Laugh or Weep" by Ralph Vaughan Williams (click here for the packet which contains the printed music).
+Each student will prepare and submit a video recording of the following excerpt from In Virtute Tua by Grezegorz Gerwazy Gorczycki (click here for the packet which contains the printed music).

 Student performance will be assessed using the 3rd Quarter Voice Hearing Performance Rubric (found here).